inlivedev/inlive-website/content/docs/getting-started/_index.md

 # Getting started with inLive

 To start develop your app with inLive, you need to choose which API that fit with your usecase.
+This document will help you to choose which API that fit with your usecase.

 As explained before in the introduction, we have 2 products that you can use from total 3 products that we planned to build.

 1. Single input live streaming API that allows you to create a live stream and let others to watch with up to 2 second latency.
 This is based on CDN and HLS/Dash technology, which allow you to utilize the existing CDN infrastructure to deliver the video stream to million of viewers.
 2. Multi input live streaming API, where you can create a live stream and invite others to join with less than 500ms latency.
 This is based on WebRTC Selective Forwarder Unit (SFU)technology, which allow you to develop a real-time interactive app like Google Meet or Zoom.